J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 The code for the password protected bind shell can be found [here](https://github.com/J33R4FF3/Pass_Bind_Shell).

-I hope I explained everything in enough detail for it to make a bit more sense to you as this is also an attempt at understanding the inner workings of bind and reverse shells better.
+I hope I explained everything in enough detail for it to make a bit more sense to you as this is also an attempt at understanding the inner workings of bind and reverse shells better myself.

 In [PART 2]() we will be discussing how to port all of the above to Linux x86_64 Assembly code so that we can use the shellcode when the situation presents itself.